cep21/gotemplate/README.md

 A short one sentence description of your code, such as Gotemplate is a template repository for GitHub go libraries.

-# Why

 Explain why someone would want to use this code.
 Use gotemplate to spin up a new Go library on GitHub, without making it a direct fork.

 # Usage